News

 Gluten Free Food - The Truth About Gluten free Diets

-elastic protein that is most often present in wheat, rye and barley and that has the ability to trap air, much like a balloon—is formed when two important proteins in wheat flour, glutenin and gliadin, bond together in the presence of water.
+Elastic protein that is most often present in wheat, rye, and barley and that can trap air, much like a balloon—is formed when two important proteins in wheat flour, Glutenin, and Gliadin, bond together in the presence of water.

 Whether we are trying to create more of it in rustic bread or pizza dough or working to limit its development for tender baked goods like cakes and muffins, there's no denying gluten's importance.